imfing/hextra/exampleSite/content/docs/getting-started.md

 $ hugo mod get github.com/imfing/hextra
 ```

-Configure your `hugo.yaml` file to use Hextra theme by including the following:
+Configure `hugo.yaml` to use Hextra theme by adding the following:

 ```yaml
 module: